obruck/hematoscope/team/index.md

 ## Funding

-Our work is made possible by funding from several organizations.
+Our work is made possible by funding from several organizations (last 5 years).
 {:.center}